Sathya Sai Baba: Assassination attempts

+Public service

 In March 1995, Sai Baba started a project to provide drinking water to 1.2 million people in the drought-prone Rayalaseema region in the Anantapur district of Andhra Pradesh.
 In April 1999 he inaugurated the Ananda Nilayam Mandir in Madurai, Tamil Nadu.

 In 2001 he established another free super-speciality hospital in Bangalore to benefit the poor.

-Old age, illness and death
+Illness and death

-In 2003, Sai Baba suffered a fractured hip when a student standing on an iron stool slipped, and the boy and stool both fell on him.
-After the incident, he gave darshana from a car or his porte chair.
-After 2004, Sai Baba used a wheelchair and slowly began to make fewer public appearances.

 On 28 March 2011, Sai Baba was admitted to the Sri Sathya Sai Super Speciality Hospital in Puttaparthi after he complained of having giddiness and a slowing heartbeat.
 Initially, his condition improved, and on 4 April, it was reported all his vital parameters were near normal.
 However, over the course of the following weeks, multiple organ failures set in, and his condition progressively deteriorated.
 He died on Sunday, 24 April, at 7:40 IST, aged 84.

-Sai Baba had predicted that he would die at age 96 and would remain healthy until then.
-After he died, some devotees suggested that he was referring to lunar years, as counted by Telugu-speaking Hindus, rather than solar years and using the Indian way of accounting for age, which counts the year to come as part of a person's life.
-Other devotees have spoken of his anticipated resurrection, reincarnation, or awakening.

 Funeral and mourning

 Sathya Sai Baba's body lay in state for two days and was buried with full state honors on 27 April 2011.
 An estimated 500,000 people attended the burial.
-Political leaders and prominent figures attending included then Indian Prime Minister Manmohan Singh, Congress president Sonia Gandhi, Gujarat Chief Minister Narendra Modi (who later became Prime Minister of India), cricketer Sachin Tendulkar and Union Ministers S. M. Krishna and Ambika Soni.
+Political leaders and prominent figures attending included then Indian Prime Minister Manmohan Singh, Congress president Sonia Gandhi, Gujarat Chief Minister Narendra Modi (the Current Prime Minister of India), cricketer Sachin Tendulkar and Union Ministers S. M. Krishna and Ambika Soni.

 Political leaders who offered their condolences included the then Indian prime minister, Manmohan Singh, then Nepali Prime Minister Jhala Nath Khanal and Sri Lankan President Mahinda Rajapaksa.
 The cricketer Sachin Tendulkar, whose birthday was that day, cancelled his birthday celebrations.
 The Hindu newspaper reported that "Sai Baba's phenomenal mass appeal lay in his unswerving commitment to communal harmony, his encouragement of charitable activity and public-spiritedness, and his own example in building educational and health care institutions that focused on meeting basic needs on a large scale."